DWTechs/Passken-express.js/README.md

 - node: 22

 This is the oldest targeted versions.
-The library may work properly on older versions of Node.js but we do not support it officially.
+The library uses node:crypto.

 ## Installation